10 Top Tourist Attractions in Assisi & Easy Day Trips

 Day Trips from Assisi

 Santa Maria degli Angeli

-South of Assisi on the S.S.
-75, is the small village of Santa Maria degli Angeli (218m/719ft).
-The church of the same name, a massive domed structure in Renaissance style, built between 1569-1630 over St Francis' oratory (Porziuàncola) and the cell in which he died.
-The nave and choir were re-erected after the earthquake in 1832 and the church was provided with a new facade in 1925-28.
-To the east of the sacristy is a small garden, in which it is said the roses have been thornless since an act of penance by the saint.
-Adjacent is the Cappella delle Rose with fine frescoes by Tiberio d'Assisi (1518), depicting scenes from the saint's life.
+South of Assisi on the SS 75, in the small village of Santa Maria degli Angeli, is the massive domed Renaissance church of Santa Maria degli Angeli.
+It was built between 1569 and 1630 over St. Francis' oratory (Porziuàncola) and the cell in which he died.
+The nave and choir were re-erected after the earthquake in 1832 and a new façade was added in 1925-28.
+To the east of the sacristy is a small garden where the roses are believed to have been thornless since an act of penance by the saint.
+Adjacent is the Cappella delle Rose with fine frescoes by Tiberio d'Assisi, from 1518, depicting scenes from the saint's life.

-East of Assisi, charmingly situated in a small wood of holm-oaks above a ravine between the bare rock faces of Monte Subasio, is the hermitage of Le Carceri (791m/2,610ft), to which St Francis retired for his devotional exercises.
-The monastery dates from the 14th century; visitors are also shown the saint's rock-bed.
-From the monastery it is an hour and a half's climb to the broad ridge of Monte Subasio (1,290m/4,257ft; panoramic views).
-The drive over Monte Subasio to Spoleto is also a fine experience.
+In a charming location east of Assisi, in a small wood of holm-oaks above a ravine between the bare rock faces of Monte Subasio, is the hermitage of Le Carceri where St. Francis retired for his devotions.
+These were originally caves, but between the 15th and early 19th centuries, a small monastery gradually grew at the saint's grotto.
+You can see his rock-bed here.
+From the monastery, it's an hour-and-a-half climb to the broad ridge of Monte Subasio, at an altitude of 1,290 meters, with panoramic views.
+You can drive over Monte Subasio to Spoleto.